anthony2025/roses-daycare/README.md

 ## Scripts
 <div id='scripts'/>

-This project currently uses [create-react-app], look at their incredible documentation if more advanced configuration is needed.
+This project uses [create-react-app], look at their incredible documentation if more advanced configuration is needed.
 * `$ yarn install` in the app's root directory will install all the necessary dependencies.
 * `$ yarn start` will run the app's development server.
 * `$ yarn build` creates an optimized production build.